dyninst/spi/doc/developer/README.md

 `void Propel(SpPoint* pt);`

 Propagates instrumentation to callees of the function called at the specified point *pt*.

 `bool IsIpcWrite(SpPoint* pt); bool IsIpcRead(SpPoint* pt);`

-Indicates whether or not the function called at the specified point is a inter-process communication write / read function.
+Indicates whether or not the function called at the specified point is a inter-process communication write or read function.

+`struct ArgumentHandle;`
-`struct ArgumentHandle; void* PopArgument(SpPoint* pt, ArgumentHandle* h, size_t size);`
+`void* PopArgument(SpPoint* pt, ArgumentHandle* h, size_t size);`

 Gets a pointer to an parameter of the function call at the specified point *pt*.
 All parameters passed to the function call are in a stack associated with the ArgumentHandle structure *h*.
 Leftmost parameter is at the top of the stack.
 The *size* parameter specifies the size of the parameter that is about to be popped.

-`long ReturnValue(SpPoint* pt);`

-Returns the return value of the function call at the specified point *pt*.

 Class SpInjector
 ----------------